htc-ccis1301/fall-2016/src/morea/html-basics/ex-fan-page-p1.md

 - A footer with copyright information.
 You own the copyright to your own page, so use your name and the current year.
 - An email contact link for you in the footer.
 To avoid putting your real email on the page you can use yourFirstName@yourLastName.com or something like that, so long as it is a proper email link, I don't care if it actually works.

-Do not neglect the <head> section just because it is not visible on the web page.
-You should include a title and the charset.
+Do not neglect the <head> section and HTML structural elements just because they are not visible on the web page.
+Your head section must include a title and the charset.
+Your page should include at a minimum the header, main and footer structural elements.

 ## Testing
 Once you are happy with your work, push it up to GitHub.
 Make sure to check the display of your page live on GitHub Pages and re-validate your page by URL.